2018 | Day 9

 Set within a rich and diverse ancient woodland, the campus is in healthy dialogue with the local environment.
 From the biomass system providing hot water to the campus to the permaculture garden used by Charlie’s family and the academic programmes, the campus sets a great example for a sustainable rural community.

 The latter part of the afternoon saw Visiting School Tutor Clementine Blakemore introduce the site and the brief before student presentations on previous work and motivations to engage with the AA visiting school, Hooke Park and The Kingcombe Centre.
-Visiting school guests Ivar Tutturen and Heather McVicar rounded of the presentations with their recent research into the intersections of farming and architecture.
+Visiting school guests Ivar Tutturen and Heather McVicar from Verk Arkitektur rounded of the presentations with their recent research into the intersections of farming and architecture.

 Making the most of the great weather in the Dorset countryside, the team enjoyed homemade pizza before an evening of illuminating talks by Edmund Fowles (director of London based Fielden Fowles) and Alice Blogg (local designer and the third Visiting School tutor) on ‘Meditations on Materiality’.
 The talks welcomed members of the local community to learn about past and ongoing projects, giving rise to healthy discussions around design process and the evolving dialogue between craft and technology.
 Inspiring reflections on design across different scales from bespoke furniture to the delivery of complex cultural buildings provided an excellent backdrop for what is sure to be an exciting week of design and production at Hooke Park and The Kingcombe Nature Reserve!

 Yesterday marked the final day of the workshop, and a chance to celebrate the work that’s taken place over the past two weeks.